Wil3on/Nordvic_GameAP/README.md

 - Design has been updated
 - Working with game servers is now much more convenient, and the load on the web server is reduced

 The update is coming very soon, but you can already test the new version now.
-To do this, you can install the develop version:
+To do this, you can install the develop version:S
 ```bash <(curl -s https://gameap.com/install.sh) \
   --github \
   --branch=develop